freebsd/freebsd-src/.ai-code-reviewer/LESSONS.md

 ### COMPILER: Stale .depend Files Causing Build Failures
 - Stale `.depend` files were ignored, leading to build errors.
 - Clean the build directory using `make clean` before rebuilding to avoid stale dependencies.

+## 2026-02-13 11:01
+### COMPILER: Stale .depend Files Causing Build Failures
+- Stale `.depend` files were ignored, leading to build failures.
+- Clean the build directory using `make clean` before rebuilding to ensure all dependencies are up-to-date.